 Flagship Cruises & Events‘ twice-daily whale watching cruises happen during the gray whale migration roughly between early December and mid-April.
 Naturalists from Birch Aquarium at Scripps join the tours, providing guests with additional insight into our ocean and marine life.

 A snack bar serves refreshments include hot dogs, sandwiches, chips, soda, alcoholic beverages, and more.
 Their Whale Tail Guarantee means that you may join another tour for free if you don’t spot a whale during your tour.

 Hornblower Cruises & Events

 An expert captain and naturalists from the San Diego Natural History Museum narrate winter gray whale and summer blue whale watching cruises.
 They consider this the most comfortable yacht in San Diego due to stabilizers that help prevent motion sickness, air-conditioned interiors, and a fully stocked snack bar and full beverage bar.
-This boat also offers the largest open-air whale watching sun deck in San Diego.
+This boat also offers the largest open-air sun deck in San Diego.

 Their Whale Check guarantee means that if you don’t spot a whale, you’ll be able to join another tour for free.

 Go gray whale or blue whale watching in San Diego on the 139-foot Yacht America, a replica of the yacht that won the historic Royal Yacht Squadron’s 100 Guinea Cup race in 1851.
 Water, soda, chips, and granola bars are provided, but you can bring your own food and drinks (except red wine).